xiaohan2012/daily-reading/june/heterogeneous-network-embedding.md

 - [softmax](https://en.wikipedia.org/wiki/Softmax_function): exponential normalized by sum of exponentials
 - content + link + non-linearity gives better result
 - application of embedding: classification, clustering , information retrieval (similarity function)
+- it can address out-of-samples: because of the neural networks, the method can calculate embedding for unseen samples

 # questions